 Lives on islands between Namibia and Port Elizabeth, South Africa.
 New colonies established along mainland areas near Cape Town, SA.
 Known also as the "Jack Ass" penguin for donkey-like braying call.
 Long-term population declines sited due to oil spills (See: Treasure Spill Response) and fishing habitat loss.
 Read more

 The Magellanic penguin is found in South America.
-It is the most numerous of all penguins (other 3 species are the Humboldt, African and the Galapagos penguins).
-It lives on the rocky shores in Central Chile and central Argentina, south to Cape Horn and the Falkland Islands.
+It is the most numerous of all penguins and is found along the rocky shores in Central Chile and central Argentina, south to Cape Horn and the Falkland Islands.
 All penguins live in the southern hemisphere, but not all live in cold places.
 Learn more

 Seen along Pacific Coast from British Columbia to Mexico, and along Gulf Coast from Texas to Florida Panhandle.
 Also breeds locally in interior parts of California and Nevada.
 On threatened list.